-It even has a heartbeat option built in.
+It even has a heartbeat option built-in.
 Letting other admins and users know when you’re in the middle of editing a post.
-You can also use it to disable gravatars, emojis, maps, shortlink and RSD tags, WooCommerce scripts and reviews, XML-RPC and even paginate comments after a certain number or disable them completely after a specific amount of time.
+You can also use it to disable gravatars, emojis, maps, shortlink, and RSD tags, WooCommerce scripts and reviews, XML-RPC, and even paginate comments after a certain number or disable them entirely after a specific amount of time.

 6. WP Fastest Cache